Credentials, Application Deadlines, and Fees

 Deadlines

 Graduate application deadlines vary by program.
-The Graduate School application, forms, deadlines, and program admission requirements are available on the Graduate School website or from the Graduate School.
+The graduate admission application, forms, deadlines, and program admission requirements are available on the Graduate Admissions website.
 It is the applicant’s responsibility to ensure that his/her application meets the deadline set by the graduate program.
 Applicants should also note some programs grant admission only for specific semesters.

 Students enrolling in cooperative or joint programs between UTSA and other institutions must satisfy admission requirements (including deadline dates) of the other institutions as well as those of UTSA.